 With the naked eye, the newcomer cannot be distinguished from the corn earworm, making identification impracticable at border customs checks and difficult during in-country surveys.
 The U.S. Department of Agriculture is funding the development of a new method of quick identification to keep the invaders out as long as possible.
 If bollworms do make it to the U.S., they could be very hard to kill.
 The species has developed resistance to more insecticides than any other targeted insect, according to the USDA.

 The chief remaining arrow in the pesticide quiver is Bacillus thuringiensis (Bt), a naturally occurring soil bacterium used as a pesticide.
 Bt toxins still work on bollworms, but possibly not for long.
 Researchers have no trouble breeding Bt-resistant bollworms in the lab, and resistant individuals are regularly found in the wild.
-Farmers in Asia and Australia employ farming practices that delay the spread of Bt resistance, but farmers in South America do not.* This could cause trouble, because farmers in both North and South America rely heavily on crops that have been genetically modified to produce Bt toxins.
+Farmers in Asia and Australia go to great lengths to delay the spread of Bt resistance, but farmers in South America do not.
+This could cause trouble, because farmers in both North and South America rely heavily on crops that have been genetically modified to produce Bt toxins.
 By the time bollworms make it to the U.S., they could already be resistant.
 “The really scary part about the potential of [Old World bollworms] moving into the United States is that they will be coming from a place where they’re going to be selected intensely for resistance to Bt toxins.
 So we’re unlikely to get [bollworms] that are susceptible,” says Bruce Tabashnik, professor of entomology at the University of Arizona in Tucson.

 USDA officials are trying to stop the bollworms from establishing populations in the country, but first they must find them.
 Entomologists can distinguish adult moths by their genitals, but only after laborious dissections.
 Caterpillars have no genitals and can only be identified by their DNA, which takes about a week with traditional methods.
 “The problem is that you can’t take a week to get an answer if you are holding up a perishable shipment of fresh produce, like oranges or tomatoes,” says Todd Gilligan, research scientist at the Department of Bioagricultural Sciences and Pest Management at Colorado State University.
 Gilligan has developed a new identification method that takes just 45 minutes.